matys1/lab1-web/book-notes/part-5.md

 > The event bubbles up from the innermost element that was clicked and travels to its parent elements.

 - Two key read-only properties that belong to the `Event` interface are:
-  - `Event.currentTarget` - always refers to the element to which the event handler has been attached.
-Thus the above example will return `DIV` regardless if you clicked on the `<button>` or the `<div>`.
+  - `Event.currentTarget` - always refers to the element to which the event handler is attached to as the event traverses the DOM firing relevant handlers.
+Thus the above example will return `DIV` (the element the handler is attached to) regardless if you clicked on the `<button>` (child) or the `<div>`.
-  - `Event.target` - identifies the element on which the event occurred and which may be its descendant.
+  - `Event.target` - identifies the element on which the event occured (element may be the descendant of the element the handler was attached to).
 Thus the above example will return `DIV` if you clicked on the `<div>` and will return `BUTTON` if you clicked on the `<button>`.
-This is the property used for event delegation as well.
+It is commonly used for event delegation.

+> Note, `Event.target` and `Event.currentTarget` differ only during the bubbling or capturing phase of the event.
+Meaning that they return the same value when you place an event listener on an element and then click on that same element.
+However, if you were to click on the element's child causing the event to bubble, the values returned by the two properties would differ.
+For example, make the change in l24-mdn-event-3.js and observe the same outcome.

 - The `tagName` is a read-only property of the `Element` interface and returns the tag name of the element on which it's called (in all-caps).